 ‘Tango for T’ follows and, like much of the album, it is very contemplative, and reveals its musical secrets gradually.
 Another melodic jewel.

 One of the outstanding tracks for me is ‘A Simple Song’.
 It is exactly that.
 The trio asserts a hypnotic influence on the listener and it is impossible not to allow yourself to luxuriate in the soundscape that they create time and time again throughout the album.

-This is not simply a pianist with rhythm section, each member of the trio is an equal partner in the music making and the trio breaths as one.
+This is not simply a pianist with a rhythm section, each member of the trio is an equal partner in the music-making and the trio breathes as one.

 ‘Look Out Now’ is another fantastic piece of music, seductive in its simplicity.

 It would be easy to simply dismiss this as just an album of background music, but to do that would be to do the music and the musicians a grave disservice.